 - flour.
 I like to use a mixture of wholewheat (brown) flour and white.
 It gives the cake a nutty flavour, but the white flour stops it being too heavy.

-- yogurt, to replace the eggs, but also to add some moistness to the cake.
-I use a natural plant-based yogurt
+- plant-based yogurt, to replace the eggs, but also to add some moistness to the cake.

 - cardamom.
 Cardamom seems to be the spice soulmate of the quince, enhancing the mysterious flavour even more